Rithvikns/N_Queen_problem_in_python/README.md

 the third function is used for backtracing.
 Fourth function is used to define variables also the main function.

-the is safe function checks for upper left diagonal , upper right diagonal and horisontal queen exist or not .
+the is safe function checks for upper left diagonal , upper right diagonal and horizontally , if queen exist or not .

 ![image](https://github.com/user-attachments/assets/449f2de3-2f6f-42ac-8d99-4b0af12efad2)